Gerald Meerschaert: 2020

+2021

 Meerschaert faced Bartosz Fabiński on April 17, 2021, at UFC on ESPN 22.
 He won the fight via technical submission in round one.
 This fight earned him the Performance of the Night award.

 Meerschaert faced Makhmud Muradov on August 28, 2021, at UFC on ESPN 30.
 After a back-and-forth fight, he won the fight via rear-naked choke submission in round two.
 This win earned him the Performance of the Night award.

 Meerschaert was scheduled to face Abusupiyan Magomedov on December 18, 2021, at UFC Fight Night 199.
 However, Magomedov was forced to pull from the event due to visa issue and he was replaced by Dustin Stoltzfus.
 He won the bout via rear-naked choke in the third round.

+2022

 Meerschaert faced Krzysztof Jotko on April 30, 2022, at UFC on ESPN 35.
 He lost the bout via unanimous decision.

 Meerschaert faced Bruno Silva on August 13, 2022, at UFC on ESPN 41 He won the fight via a guillotine choke in round three.

+2023

-Meerschaert was scheduled again to face Abusupiyan Magomedov on February 18, 2023 at UFC Fight Night 219.
+Meerschaert was scheduled again to face Abusupiyan Magomedov on February 18, 2023, at UFC Fight Night 219.
 The fight was cancelled, again due to Magomedov having visa issues.

-Meerschaert is scheduled to face Joe Pyfer on April 8, 2023 at UFC 287.
+Meerschaert faced Joe Pyfer on April 8, 2023, at UFC 287.
+He lost the bout via TKO in the first round.

+Meerschaert faced Andre Petroski on August 19, 2023, at UFC 292.
+He lost the bout via split decision.

+2024

+Meerschaert faced Bryan Barberena on March 16, 2024, at UFC Fight Night 239.
+He won the bout by a rear-naked choke submission at the end of the second round.

+Meerschaert faced Edmen Shahbazyan on August 24, 2024, at UFC on ESPN 62.
+Despite being dropped by a body blow and receiving repeated ground strikes, he won the fight via an arm-triangle submission in the second round.
+With his twelfth UFC finish, Meershaert surpassed Anderson Silva for the most finishes in UFC Middleweight history.
+This fight earned him another Performance of the Night award.

+Meerschaert faced former ONE Light Heavyweight and Middleweight World Champion Reinier de Ridder on November 9, 2024 at UFC Fight Night 247.
+He lost the fight via an arm-triangle choke submission in the third round.

+2025

+Meerschaert faced Brad Tavares on April 5, 2025 at UFC on ESPN 65.
+He lost the fight by unanimous decision.

+Meerschaert faced Michał Oleksiejczuk on August 16, 2025, at UFC 319.
+He lost the fight via technical knockout in round one.

+Meerschaert faced Kyle Daukaus on November 15, 2025, at UFC 322.
+He lost the fight via a brabo choke submission early into round one.

+Professional grappling career

+Meerschaert stepped in on less than a week's notice to compete against Joe Pyfer at Fury Pro Grappling 7 on May 27, 2023.
+He lost the match by unanimous decision.

+Meerschaert competed against Craig Jones in the main event of Polaris 26 on November 4, 2023.
+He lost the match by submission with a rear-naked choke.